-Flow efficiency is the ratio between value-adding time and the lead time (the frame between the order and delivery of the product) required to complete the process. Тhe time during which a person or a machine is actively working towards completion of a given target is the value-adding time.
+Flow efficiency is the ratio between value-adding time and the lead time required to complete a process.
+Value-adding is when a person or a machine is actively working towards the completion of a given target.
+Lead time is the frame between the order and delivery of the product.

 Wait time is accumulated when a task is waiting on something that doesn’t depend on the person working on it.
-The most typical example of generating wait time in Kanban is when a card is awaiting someone to review it before moving on to the next column of the Kanban board.On the other hand, blocked time is generated when an assignment gets stuck somewhere in the workflow and there is something that’s in the way of resuming work.
+The most typical example of generating wait time in Kanban is when a card is awaiting someone to review it before moving on to the next column of the Kanban board.On the other hand, blocked time is generated when an assignment gets stuck somewhere in the workflow, and there is something that’s in the way of resuming work.

 Block reasons can range from waiting on personal capacity (usually because another task requires immediate attention) to waiting on a repair team to fix a hardware/software issue.

 The major difference between these two types of waste is whether the inactive time is expected or not.
-If it is expected, you should consider it as wait time.
+If it is expected, you should consider it a wait time.
 If not, then the task accumulating it is considered blocked.

 Flow Efficiency[%]=Value-added Time/Lead Time*100

 In Kanbanize, you can monitor flow efficiency directly on the Main dashboard with the help of a specifically designed widget.
-It is highly customizable and you can get a quick overview of the efficiency stats that you wish to track.Besides, you’ve got at your disposal an actionable chart that will measure your workflow efficiency in more detail.
+It is highly customizable, and you can get a quick overview of the efficiency stats you wish to track.Besides, you’ve got at your disposal an actionable chart that will measure your workflow efficiency in more detail.

 As a result, you will be able to identify redundant stages of your workflow or reassure yourself that new steps are needed for the sake of boosting the Lean efficiency and, ultimately, the performance of your process.
-Nonetheless, you will be able to track the personal efficiency levels of your team and learn more about their strengths and weaknesses.
+Nonetheless, you will be able to track your team's personal efficiency levels and learn more about their strengths and weaknesses.